-I’m a forest ecologist at The University of Nottingham, UK.
+I’m a forest ecologist currently based at The University of Nottingham, UK, but due to move to University College Cork, Ireland, in October 2018.
 My research studies how forest structures form through the interactions among trees, and how the organisation of forests influences other things that live inside them.
 Hence the name of the blog.
 It’s got nothing to do with this.
-I’m part of the Ecology and Evolution group at The University of Nottingham.

 The blog is a venue for me to share thoughts on forest ecology as represented in scientific research, topical news stories or wider politics.
 Other topics likely to crop up are general observations on a life in science, the field of ecology, or valuable resources for research.
 Some of it will be venting my spleen and the usual disclaimers regarding my employer apply.
 Comments are welcome and open to all, particularly if you disagree.
 Please keep contributions civil and evidence-based and I will endeavour to do the same.

 I’m on Twitter @markus_eichhorn and have a YooToob channel where I waffle about trees and plants at www.test-tube.org.uk/trees/.
 I also write for the Rant and Reason column of the British Ecological Society Bulletin, where my contributions are deliberately unreasonable and provocative.
 If you’re not a member, and you’re reading this blog, then you probably should be.

 I’m always interested in recruiting new post-graduate students, whether at Masters or PhD level.
 We have a fantastic group here, with members from all over the world, and new faces are always welcome.
 Note however that I receive in the order of a hundred enquiries a year, and normally accept only one or two.
 Before making a speculative approach, please think about a few questions:

 (a) Why do you want to work with me in particular?
 Empty flattery will get you nowhere — I need to be convinced that you are excited by the same questions, and as eager to find the answers.